Blesscode/SeleniumAutomation/README.md

 | 2    | Perform manage operations (browser-level operations) | - Open browser<br>- `deleteAllCookies()`<br>- `setSize()`<br>- `setPosition()`<br>- `maximize()`                                                                                          | _To be added_ |
 | 3    | Perform navigation operations                        | - Open browser<br>- `maximize()` <br>- `deleteAllCookies()` <br>- goto url <br>- navigate to diff url <br>- navigate to previous page <br>-navigate to next page<br>-refresh current page | _To be added_ |

-# Wait Strategies
+# ⏱ Wait Strategies
 In selenium we have only 2 type of wait
 1. Implicit wait
 2. Explicit wait -> under explicit wait we have Fluent Wait

    NOTE: thread.sleep() method came from java its not a wait strategy of selenium.but can be used for wait but will wait for exact time period that is defined in it.

-# Most Common Type of Exceptions Occur
+# 🐞 Common Exceptions
 1. NoSuchElementException = synchronization problem(when your automation script run faster than the page)
 2. ElementNotFoundException = when the locator is incorrect

-# Practice Website
+# 🔗 Practice Website
 1. OrangeHRM
 2. Adactin